 1. What are your objectives?

-Objectives can include increases in terms of units, revenues, net bottom line, steps to the sale or other factors.
+Objectives can include increases in units, revenues, net bottom line, steps to the sale, or other factors.
 To build a strong foundation for a successful incentive program, objectives should be:

 - Measurable; performance can be tracked via existing systems/processes